tyler-technologies-oss/forge-design-system/docs/components/navigation/navigation-drawer.md

 ![Image of a collapsed and expanded mini nav.](/img/components/navigation-drawer/mini-nav.png)
 </ImageBlock>

-See the mini nav in action in the <GatsbyLink to="/case-studies/asset-registry">Asset Registry case study</GatsbyLink>.
+See the mini nav in action in the [Asset Registry case study](/case-studies/asset-registry).

 ---